Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/paleto-bay-properties.md

-If you are too desperate to earn some money from the Casino Heist but cannot afford a good Arcade, then it is fine to claim this free one and use it just for one or two Heists, only for getting enough money for a better Arcade.
+If you are too desperate to earn some money from the Casino Heist but cannot afford a good Arcade, then it is fine to claim this free one and use it just for one or two Heists, only to get enough money for a better Arcade.
 Please never use it for the long term; move to a more optimal location immediately when you can.